eagles-project/skywalker/docs/installation.md

   the build is instrumented for a debugger (`Debug`).
 * `SKYWALKER_PRECISION` can be set to `single` or `double` (default) to control the precision of floating point numbers.
+* `CMAKE_C_COMPILER` sets the C compiler that is used to build Skywalker.
+  Usually, the default compiler is fine, but if you want to use an MPI-capable compiler or a specific vendor compiler, you can specify it with this option.
+* `CMAKE_Fortran_COMPILER` sets the Fortran compiler that is used to build Skywalker's Fortran interface.

 From the top-level `skywalker` directory, create a "build" directory (e.g. `build`).
 This is where you'll configure and build Skywalker.
 For example,